LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/logged_user.md

 ### 2.2 Sidebar

-For logged users, the side menu allows to see the list of subscriptions, with the ones that you marked as favorite to the top of the list.
+The side menu allows to see the list of subscriptions, with the ones that you marked as favorite to the top of the list.
 By clicking on each item, you will open the corresponding community or multi-community detail.

+You can use the search field to look for a specific community.

 <img width="310" alt="side bar" src="images/logged_side_menu.jpg" />